Isotopes of livermorium

-Livermorium (116Lv) is an artificial element, and thus a standard atomic weight cannot be given.
+Livermorium (116Lv) is a synthetic element, and thus a standard atomic weight cannot be given.
 Like all artificial elements, it has no stable isotopes.
 The first isotope to be synthesized was 293Lv in 2000.
-There are four known radioisotopes from 290Lv to 293Lv, as well as a few suggestive indications of a possible heavier isotope 294Lv.
-The longest-lived of the four well-characterised isotopes is 293Lv with a half-life of 53 ms.
+There are six known radioisotopes, with mass numbers 288–293, as well as a few suggestive indications of a possible heavier isotope 294Lv.
+The longest-lived known isotope is 293Lv with a half-life of 57 ms.